 In order to fit the larger-than-life switch, the LCS Mk2 itself is much bigger in size than the Mk1.
 Since it is much longer in length, there’s a new feature added: the Early Exit cut into the integrated cable channel.
 It is a little notch in the middle of the cable channel to allow the user more options to mount the light or switch.
 This was specifically for those who run SBRs.
 It’s always nice to have options.

-The Mk2 is similar to the Mk1 in that is a three piece design that creates a secure clamp onto the picatinny rail.
+The LCS Mk2 is similar to the Mk1 in that it is a three-piece design that creates a secure clamp onto the Picatinny rail.
 In order to keep the Mk2 as small as possible, the cable channels are on the bottom of the side clamps instead on top like on the Mk1.